Gold Star Widow: Trump Call 'Made Me Cry Even Worse'

 Mrs. Johnson, however, backed up Wilson, someone she said is close to her family.
 La David Johnson was in a mentoring program for black youth in Miami that Wilson started.
 And Johnson said her uncle-in-law was Wilson's elementary school principal.

 "Whatever Ms. Wilson said was not fabricated," Johnson said Monday morning.
-"What she said was 100% correct.
+"What she said was 100 percent correct.
 Why would we fabricate something like that?"

 Johnson said she has received little information from the military about how her husband died.
 She wants to see his body to confirm it's him, but the military has not allowed that, she said.
 Johnson said the military told her initially that he was missing and then two days later said he was "killed in action."
 She wants to know why it reportedly took 48 hours to find his body – and even questioned if it's really him in the coffin.